Dick Williams: California Angels

 Seemingly at the peak of his career, Williams began the 1974 season out of baseball.
 But when the Angels struggled under manager Bobby Winkles, team owner Gene Autry and general manager Harry Dalton asked for and received Finley's permission to negotiate with Williams, and in mid-season Williams was back in a big-league dugout.
 Future Hall of Fame manager Whitey Herzog replaced Winkles for four games before Williams arrived.
-The change in management, though, did not alter the fortunes of the Angels, as they finished in last place, 22 games behind the A's, who would win their third straight World Championship under Williams' replacement, Alvin Dark.
+The change in management, though, did not alter the fortunes of the Angels, as they finished in last place, 22 games behind the A's, who would win their third straight World Championship under Williams's replacement, Alvin Dark.

-Overall, Williams' Anaheim tenure turned out to be a miserable one.
-He did not have nearly as much talent as he'd had to work with in Boston and Oakland, and the Angels did not respond to Williams' somewhat authoritarian managing style.
+Overall, Williams's Anaheim tenure turned out to be a miserable one.
+He did not have nearly as much talent to work with as he had had in Boston and Oakland, and the Angels did not respond to Williams's somewhat authoritarian managing style.
 They finished last in the AL West again in 1975.
 During the 1975 season, Boston Red Sox pitcher Bill Lee stated that the Angels' hitters were "so weak, they could hold batting practice in the Boston Sheraton hotel lobby and not hit the chandelier".
 Williams responded by having his team actually do so before the game (using Wiffle balls and bats) with the Red Sox until hotel security put a stop to it.
 The Angels were 18 games below .500 (and in the midst of a player revolt) in 1976 when Williams was fired July 23.